samuelfneumann/GoLearn/README.md

 	* pre/post-timestep hook which takes in a timestep
 	* Then, the agent and environment interfaces should be extended such that they have an `Info` method, which will return info tracked by the agent or environment.
 The hooks can then use these.
 	* Add hook wrappers that will call the hook only every N episodes or N steps
+* [ ] Discount factor should be returned by the environment on each timestep, and adapted by the task such that timeouts do not cause episode termination.
+  That is, if an episode ends by the goal being reached, a discount factor of 0 is returned.
+Otherwise, a discount factor of γ is returned